 At AHA this simple technique is now used regularly.
 "We have many abused and neglected cats brought to us for care, and the first thing we try to do is get them acclimated and comfortable in their new environment," says Dr. Wong.
 "Providing paper bags is an easy way to give them their privacy, allowing them to mold and shape their little nooks for extra comfort."

 Besides paper bags, shoeboxes can be used for super fast, super inexpensive retreat spaces.

 An elevated shelf that is partly draped by a blanket or towel works great.

-If you're dealing with a feral or particularly frightened cat, this feral cat den is a safe and humane transport tool that can also be used as a retreat.
+If you're dealing with an unowned, community, or particularly frightened cat, this cat den is a safe and humane transport tool that can also be used as a retreat.

 If your budget allows, the Hide, Perch & Go™ box also serves as an elevated perch and converts into a carrier when it is time to go home.

 Dog Enrichment Recipes: Savory Pumpkin

 Enhance animals’ experiences at your shelter by providing a wide variety of treat-based enrichment ideas.
 Try this savory treat today!